Examples: Short absence, recreation leave.

 - Both parents are members away on duty, and wish to transport the children to and from the grandparents' home (or bring the grandparents to the member's home).
 There are no compassionate circumstances.

-9.3.54 Eligibility of member's spouse or partner - extra conditions
+9.3.54 Eligibility of member's partner - extra conditions

 9.3.55 Travel overseas